 I have this debate with project management officers around the world, from time to time.
 Many PMOs feel like Atlas holding up the world - running a PMO is a thankless and never-ending task.

 So what is the role?
 What should a PMO do?

 I’m going to share my view, greatly simplify things.
 What I'm really interested in is your views, so please dive in and comment.

 To me, there are three main aspects of a PMO.

 1) Project prioritization and selection

 3) Promotion of best practice / skills development

 For me, the most important of the three is the selection of projects.
 The reason for this, as regular readers will already know, is that perfect execution means nothing if you’re executing the wrong projects.

-I sometimes see PMOs who focus exclusively on points 2 and 3.
-They imagine that the “executives” magically pick projects that are the right projects and that the PMOs responsibility is simply to make sure they are well executed.
+One of the downsides of not thinking and owning the space like a leader is that PMOs imagine that the “executives” magically pick projects that are the right projects and that the PMOs responsibility is simply to make sure they are well executed.

 I dare say many people out there will disagree with me.
 That is your right, but please, please, don't ignore the project prioritization process.